exercism/problem-specifications/exercises/nucleotide-count/description.md

-Most people inherit not only their socioeconomic class from their parents, but also DNA, a set of chemical instructions that influence how their bodies are constructed!
+Each of us inherits from our biological parents a set of chemical instructions known as DNA that influence how our bodies are constructed.
+All known life depends on DNA or something very similar!

 > Note: You do not need to understand anything about nucleotides or DNA to complete this exercise.